elastic/rally/docs/command_line_reference.rst

 .. warning::
    If you provide your own client options, the default value will not be magically merged.
 You have to specify all client options explicitly.
 The only exceptions to this rule is ``ca_cert`` (see below).

+Rally recognizes the following client options in addition:

+* ``max_connections``: By default, Rally will choose the maximum allowed number of connections automatically (equal to the number of simulated clients but at least 256 connections).
+With this property it is possible to override that logic but a minimum of 256 is enforced internally.

 **Examples**

 Here are a few common examples: